-Non-controlling interests of the above subsidiaries with a balance of KD504,642 (2020: KD441,798) are not individually material to the Group.
+Non-controlling interests of the above subsidiaries with an aggregate amount of KD523,347 (2021: KD504,642) are not individually material to the Group.

-6.3 Acquisition of a subsidiary
+Acquisition of a subsidiary

-On 27 June 2021, the Parent Company signed an agreement to acquire 99% equity stake in Al Reaya Company for Buildings and Cities Cleaning Contracting - WLL ("Al Reaya") and the remaining 1% was acquired by one of the Group's subsidiaries the effective date of acquisition was 1 January 2021.
-The provisional assets and liabilities of Al Reaya as of the date of the acquisition were as follows:
+On 27 June 2021, the Parent Company signed an agreement to acquire 99% share capital of Care for Buildings and Cities Cleaning Contracting Company - WLL ("Care") while the remaining 1% was acquired by one of the Group's subsidiaries.
+The effective date of acquisition was 1 January 2021.
+The acquisition had resulted in goodwill of KD3,603,180 (note 11).

-6 Interests in subsidiaries (continued)